A-Z Popular Blog SWOT Search »

 Infrastructure are basic services such as an internet connection or road.
 For example, a wholesaler located in a remote location on a road that is prone to traffic jams may have a competitive disadvantage to a wholesaler located near a major port with significant transportation infrastructure in the area.

-Economic bads are the negative impacts of your business on the environment and communities in which you operate or sell.
+The negative impacts of your business on the environment and communities in which you operate or sell.
 For example, an industry that produces $4 billion in economic goods but costs society $400 billion in economic bads might reasonably expect that they will eventually be regulated or asked to pay these costs.

 Organizational Culture